sabboshachi/DSA_ProblemSolves/Problem Solving/04. Topic Wise Problem Solve/Array/README.md

 |   	  |   	|     |   	|

 Write a C program to read the data and determine the followings:
-    a) Total marks obtained by each student
+    - Total marks obtained by each student
-    b) The highest mark in each subject and the roll no. of the student who obtained it.
+    - The highest mark in each subject and the roll no. of the student who obtained it.
-    c) The student who obtained the highest total marks.
+    - The student who obtained the highest total marks.